Yahweasel/nonlocal-forage/README.md

 [localForage](https://github.com/localForage/localForage) to make its storage non-local.
 More precisely, it is a set of drivers for using cloud storage services as a backend for “local” storage.
-At present, it supports using Google Drive or Dropbox as backends.
+At present, it supports using Google Drive, Dropbox, or WebDAV as backends.

 ## General Approach